bharath-t/DBTLearn/README.md

 14. Features tested:
     project.yml, profiles.yml, views, tables, seeds, sources, models, tags, docs, tests, macros, snapshots, additional modules (dbt_utils), source freshness

+15. DBT Artifacts Package:
+    This is used to monitor runtimes of models.
+This package will create additional tables which will capture runtimes of each model for each invocation/execution.